TheMetalCode/web_automation_primer/README.md

     And the Google News Results Page has Kittens
 ```

-Insert Capybara code into these steps to successfully perform a search for Kittens, click the News tab, and verify that Kitten-related stuff is on the News page.
+Insert Watir-Webdriver code into these steps to successfully perform a search for Kittens, click the News tab, and verify that Kitten-related stuff is on the News page.

 features/step_definitions/my_google_steps.rb